Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 A sequence is an ordered set of elements.
 For example, the set from the previous section is now a sequence $(a,b,c,d,e)$, which is not the same as, e.g., $(b,a,c,d,e)$ since the order of elements is different.
 Note that a finite sequence with $k$ elements is called $k$-tuple, with an ordered pair being the special case for $k=2$.

-Clearly, plain addition of hypervectors works for representing sets but not for sequences, as the sequential order would be lost.
+Clearly, plain superposition of hypervectors works for representing sets but not for sequences, as the sequential order would be lost.
 Many authors have proposed the following idea to represent sequences with permutation, e.g., in~\cite{kussul1993information, PlateSequences1995, RPSHK2008, Kanerva09, Frady17, Kanerva19}.
 Before combining the hypervectors of sequence elements, the order $i$ of each element is associated by applying some specific permutation $k-i$ times to its hypervector (e.g., $\rho^2(\textbf{c})$).
-The advantage of this recursive encoding of sequences is that extending a sequence can be done by permuting $\textbf{s}$ and adding or multiplying it (see below) with the next hypervector in the sequence, hence, incurring a fixed computational cost per symbol.
+The advantage of this recursive encoding of sequences is that extending a sequence can be done by permuting $\textbf{s}$ and superimposing or binding it (see below) with the next hypervector in the sequence, hence, incurring a fixed computational cost per symbol.
 The last step is to combine the sequence elements into a single hypervector representing the whole sequence.

 There are two common ways to combine sequence elements.
-The first way is to use the addition operation, similar to the case of sets.
+The first way is to use the superposition operation, similar to the case of sets.
 For the sequence above the resultant hypervector is:

 In general, a given sequence $S$ of length $k$ is represented as: